 There are many actively searching buyers who are willing to buy two bars of soap of different scents or three pillows of different colors that will just look good together on a sofa.

 If you balance the number of options so as not to trigger decision paralysis, offering variants can really improve your bottom line.

 Create templates for product variants

 When you need to add new products, you will save plenty of time if you reuse an attribute structure that you’ve already created.
 What you need is to be able to save it as a template, so you can apply it to as many products as you want.

 Most eCommerce platforms or third-party marketing platforms provide their clients with an option to quickly create a template, either as a pre-built Excel spreadsheet or through their own online system.

 The next time you need to create nearly the same product, you don’t need to start over.
 It is enough if you just see the values that are not the same.

 Work with product variants in PIM

-Most probably, your webshop offers product variants; if so, take a hard look at how efficiently you work on their product information.
-A dedicated product information management solution, which has functionalities for product variants, will help you with it.
+Most probably, your webshop offers many different variations of your products; if so, take a hard look at how efficiently you work on their product information.
+A dedicated product information management solution, which has functionalities to make working with product variants a breeze, will help you with it.